roguepikachu/kyklos/README.md

 See [docs/BRIEF.md](docs/BRIEF.md) for project organization and [docs/RACI.md](docs/RACI.md) for responsibilities.

 This project is in active development.
 Key areas where we need help:
-- Grace period timing implementation
+- Admission webhook implementation
-- Metrics and Prometheus integration
+- StatefulSet and DaemonSet support
-- Additional timezone testing
+- Additional timezone testing across edge cases
-- Documentation improvements
+- Documentation improvements and tutorials
 - Example configurations for common use cases
+- Performance testing at scale

 **NOTE:** Run `make help` for more information on all potential `make` targets